 Size (body only): 5.2 x 3.9 x 2.6 in

 Memory card type: Single slot CFexpress, XQD

 We love the Z6 for a number of reasons which we’ll discuss in more detail below, but the main ones are that it has a superb backlit sensor, perfect for low light image quality, and a staggering 100-516,200 ISO range that delivers incredible clarity even in the darkest of lights.
 Combine this with some market-leading, in-built image stabilization and you’ve got one of the best cameras for astrophotography around.
-In fact, we’d say this is among the best mirrorless cameras for any use, so you’ll be able to use it for way more than astro.

 If you do, however, want to use it for astrophotography, then you may want to combine it with some of the best telescopes around to get super clear images.
 For beginners looking for an easy target, we recommend lunar photography - we even have a guide on how to shoot the moon, to help you get to grips with combining your equipment.

 - Z mount design is great for lenses and body size

 - 3.2-inch adjustable touch screen is good